m-reza-rahman/jakartaee-azure/kubernetes/README.md

 * You will first need to create the Kubernetes cluster.
 Go to the [Azure portal](http://portal.azure.com).
 Hit Create a resource -> Containers -> Kubernetes Service.
 Select the resource group to be jakartaee-cafe-group-`<your suffix>`.
 Specify the cluster name as jakartaee-cafe-cluster-`<your suffix>` (the suffix could be your first name such as "reza").
 Hit Review + create.
 Hit Create.

 ## Setup Kubernetes Tooling
+* You need to have Docker CLI installed and you must be signed into your Docker Hub account.
+To create a Docker Hub account go to [https://hub.docker.com](https://hub.docker.com).
 * You will now need to setup kubectl.
 [Here](https://kubernetes.io/docs/tasks/tools/install-kubectl/) are instructions on how to do that.
 * Next you will install the Azure CLI.
 [Here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) are instructions on how to do that.
 * You will then connect kubectl to the Kubernetes cluster you created.
 To do so, run the following command: